trinodb/trino/docs/src/main/sphinx/object-storage/file-system-s3.md

   - Switch to activate billing transfer cost to the requester.
 Defaults to `false`.
 * - `s3.max-connections`
   - Maximum number of connections to S3.
+Defaults to `500`.
 * - `s3.connection-ttl`
   - Maximum time [duration](prop-type-duration) allowed to reuse connections in the connection pool before being replaced.